-If you’re looking to buy, lease or sell commercial property then you’re going to have to liaise with many seasoned professionals – from real estate agents and property managers to lenders and solicitors.
+If you’re looking to buy, lease or sell a commercial property, then you’re going to have to liaise with many seasoned professionals – from real estate agents and property managers to lenders and solicitors.
 So, you’ll need to know your stuff.

-Below is an alphabetical listing of some common commercial property terms that you’re likely to come across and what they mean.
+Below is an alphabetical listing of some standard commercial property terms you’re likely to come across and what they mean.
 The more you educate yourself, the easier it will be for you to cut through the commercial jargon jungle!

 Active listing: A property that is available for sale or lease.

 Amenities: Facilities within a commercial property that provide personal comfort or enjoyment rather than business use.
-For example, toilet, kitchen or parking facilities.
+For example, toilets, kitchen or parking facilities.

-Anchor tenant: The main tenant in a leased commercial property who generally attracts other tenants and/or people to the property.
+Anchor tenant: The primary tenant in a leased commercial property who generally attracts other tenants and/or people to the property.

-Assignment of lease: The transfer of the lease in a commercial property from one tenant to another.
+Assignment of lease: The lease transfer in commercial property from one tenant to another.

 Buyer’s market: A market where there are more sellers than there are buyers.
 That can reduce property selling prices and lease charges.